310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 I am somewhat bewildered by all of this, but I will not be performing in any way that could falter my seniors.

-Also, Buchou-dono has brought me to this aquarium with him plenty of times as part of our Marine Life club activities.
+Also, Buchou-dono has brought me to this aquarium with him plenty of times as part of our Marine Life Club activities.

-In those cases, I watched the *“dol-fin”* show in the audience seats, and so I am more or less aware of the inner workings of the show.
+In those cases, I watched the *“dol-fin”* show in the audience seats.

+Thus, I am more or less aware of the inner workings of the show.

-I have asked Buchou-dono all kinds of questions pertaining to it as well, as I get excited when watching such an admirable performance.
+I have asked Buchou-dono all kinds of questions pertaining to it as well, as I get delighted when watching such an admirable performance.

-It has long been a dream of mine to play alongside *“dol-fins”* like this… Before falling to sleep, I had often imagined the various acts I would love to attempt were I to ever have the chance.
+It has long been a dream of mine to play alongside *“dol-fins”* like this…

+Before falling to sleep, I had often imagined the various acts I would love to attempt were I to ever have the chance.

 I am thrilled to know that I have now fulfilled that dream.
 {% endbubble %}